Thank you very much for your support over the last academic year, which has made a big difference to our students and to the College.

 M and N staircases refurbishment

-Thanks to donations we’ve been able to carry out welcome upgrades to facilities, which now offer a better resting and studying environment for students.
+Thanks to donations we’ve been able to carry out welcome upgrades to facilities, which are now more energy efficient and offer a better study environment for students.